Tor Stolpe: Wärtsilä

-Tankmar Horn, the manager of multi industrial company Oy Wärtsilä Ab, restructured the company by dividing it to six different divisions by industry.
+Tankmar Horn, the manager of multi industrial company Wärtsilä, restructured the company by dividing it to six different divisions by industry.
 In 1976 Stolpe was appointed manager of Industrial Division I. In 1978 Stolpe followed Horn as operating manager; Horn himself focused on public relations.

 During Stolpe's leadership the head office was moved from Sörnäinen to Siltasaari in Helsinki.
 The company reached to international market; Wärtsilä took over diesel engine production of Swedish NOHAB in 1978 and was enlisted into Stockholm stock exchange in 1983.
-One year later Wärtsilä was enlisted into London stock exchange, as the first Finnish company.
+One year later Wärtsilä was enlisted into London Stock Exchange, as the first Finnish company.

 In 1987, following retirement of Tankmar Horn, Stolpe became the company main director.
 In the beginning of the same year Wärtsilä and Valmet shipyards were put under one organisation, Wärtsilä Marine.
 As a part of arrangement of the ownership, Wärtsilä paper machine production was transferred to Valmet.
 Since the beginning Wärtsilä Marine created massive losses and Stolpe left his position as Wärtsilä Marine chairman in autumn 1989 just some months before it fell in a scandalous bankruptcy in the following October.
 He left also his position as the parent company manager.